-- Our staff induction programme includes a safeguarding section and new staff are asked to read the safeguarding policy and procedures.
-This also applies to Governors and Trustees. - 2.
+- 1. Our staff induction programme includes a safeguarding section and new staff are asked to read the safeguarding policy and procedures.
+This also applies to Governors and Trustees.
+All staff read it at the start of the year via Talent LMS.
+The procedures in the policy are kept live through staff training slots and regular safeguarding bulletin written by the DSL and sent to all staff. - 2.
 Visitors, volunteers and external staff, including supply teachers, who visit our school are asked to read a visitors' code of conduct, which includes procedures for what to do if they have concerns about the safety of a pupil or concerns about the actions of an adult working/volunteering with children. - 3.
 Our safeguarding policy and procedures are re-visited on an annual basis and time is set aside for staff to re-read the document.
-In order to check staff understanding of the content.
-Staff meetings regularly include a focus on scenarios and surveys and quizzes are held throughout the year.
+In order to check staff understanding of the content all staff have to complete a quiz which is returned to and marked by the DSL.
+Staff are informed of their score and feedback is provided as well as further training if required.